ouyi/ouyi.github.io/_posts/2017-12-09-groovy-gradle.md

 It turns out that Gradle uses some advanced meta programming features of Groovy (compile-time metaprogramming) to transform the `myTask()` construct to the `name` parameter.

-To be honest, this is the part of Gradle that I do not like, although it seems to be really cool ;)
+To be honest, this is the part of Gradle that I do not like (too many tricks and syntax sugars may not be healthy), although it seems to be really cool ;)